P

 Singles Matches

-12 individual head-to-head matches that often determine the winner
+12 individual head-to-head matches

 15.5

-Points needed to win
+Points to Win

 Legendary Moments